 A market value based assessment does NOT necessarily identify a property’s individual sale price or potential sale price.
 It attempts to provide a “fair actual” or average value based on several factors including similar properties which have sold.

-Your current assessment notice does not reflect today’s market trends, it is based upon market conditions one year prior to today.
-Any changes (increases or decreases) in property values since then will NOT be reflected on the current assessment.
+Your current assessment value is based upon July 1st market conditions one year prior to today.
+Market trends since then may not be reflected on this assessment.
 See ‘valuation date’ below.